Quitch/ai-chat/README.md

 - Allies warn you about strategic risks such as single faction ownership of the gas giant
 - AIs taunt on victory
 - Allies warn you when they are in trouble
-- Allies notify you when launching an invasion